-ESA is working to help parents make sure that children are safe online and playing video games their parents consider appropriate.
+ESA is committed to helping parents make sure that children are safe online and playing video games their parents consider appropriate.
 Through the Entertainment Software Rating Board (ESRB), the association has voluntarily established numerous tools and policies to help parents make educated choices and encourage retailers to sell age-appropriate games to youth.
-The association also promotes parental controls included in many of today's game consoles.
-ESA is also a major supporter of the Web Wise Kids' Program, which is working to keep children safe in today's technology rich environment.

-ESA encourages parents to take advantage of the parental controls that are included on all new game platforms (Microsoft Xbox 360, Nintendo Wii, Sony PlayStation 3 and PSP, and Microsoft Vista).
+ESA also promotes and encourages parents to take advantage of the parental controls that are included on all new game platforms.
 For more information about setting up these controls visit http://www.esrb.org/about/resources.jsp.